 The Red Wings traded defenseman Aaron Ward, on July 9, 2001, to the Carolina Hurricanes for a second-round pick in the 2002 NHL Entry draft.
 Ward played five seasons with the Hurricanes and was part of their 2006 Stanley Cup victory.
 The Red Wings used to the draft pick to select Jiri Hudler.

 On July 9, 2004, future Hall of Famer Mark Recchi signed with the Penguins.
-This was his second stint with the team, who drafted in the fourth round of the 1988 NHL Entry Draft.
+This was his second stint with the team, who drafted him in the fourth round of the 1988 NHL Entry Draft.
 The signing came 12 years after the Penguins traded Recchi to the Philadelphia Flyers in 1992.

 The Chicago Blackhawks locked up the two faces of their franchise on July 9, 2014.
 They signed Patrick Kane and Jonathan Toews to identical eight-year, $84 million contracts.
 Toews won the Conn Smythe Trophy in 2010 while Kane took it home in 2013.
 They both played a huge role in the team’s 2015 Stanley Cup championship.